pnlong/determine_tempo/README.md

 ## Data

-I will use my personal song library (>2000 songs) to train this neural network, excluding classical and other genres of music that tend to have variable tempos in songs.
+I will use my personal song library (>2000 songs) to train this neural network, excluding classical and other genres of music that tend to have variable tempos.
 I will create a data table that contains information on each song's BPM, as well as their key for later use.
 This will probably involve creating a webscraper that takes an .MP3 as input and uses the MP3's metadata to search a website like [TuneBat](https://tunebat.com/) for important song information.
 I will divide my data 70%-20%-10%: 70% training data, 20% cross validation data, and the remaining 10% for measuring actual performance metrics.

 ## Machine Learning